morleym/furtive-handbook/docs/format-swiss.md

 ### Competitors & Competitive Ops

+#### Competitor Experience

+* Swiss guarantees plenty of matches
+* Make sure the rules of *your* Swiss competition are clearly communicated in advance
+  * Everyone should know what it means to advance/win.
+Is it reaching a certain point in standings?
+Is it getting a certain record threshold?
+  * Consider setting aside time for Q&A beforehand

+#### Seeding

+* Swiss does not rely *heavily* on good seeding
+  * Good seeding has its largest impact in round 1
+  * Good seeding creates useful pairing numbers

+#### Scheduling & Logistics

 * Swiss supports ties!
 Because Swiss can be used as a non-eliminating format, and ties on the standings can be broken by various means, individual matches/games can have tied results
 * Swiss, like Round-Robin, requires adequate setups to play all matches at once (otherwise it will have a significantly long runtime)
 * Swiss matchups cannot be determined in advance, so you need to have quick turnaround from round to round (in informing everyone of the next round's matches) to prevent delays